NBKRedSpy/QM_AugmentIndicator/SteamReadMe.txt

 The indicators are:
 [list]
-[*]The name of the enemy will have a prefix.
-A for Augment, I for implant.
+[*]The Body button will have a green border if there is an implant present.
-[*]The Body button will have a yellow border.
+[*]The Body button will have a yellow border if there are augments, but no implants.
 [/list]

 [h1]Support[/h1]